CGM Guide — Part 3

 FreeStyle Libre 3 / 3 Plus is currently among the smallest CGMs and offers up to 15-day wear (model-dependent).
 Other systems vary by wear duration.

-Optional Calibration: Blessing or a Curse
+Optional calibration: blessing or a curse?

-Some CGMs allow manual optional calibration.
+Some CGMs allow optional calibration.
 Whether that is a gift or a curse depends on your finger-prick blood glucose testing technique and your personality.

 Your CGM measures glucose in interstitial fluid, while a finger-prick test measures glucose in capillary blood.
 Because glucose has to move from blood into the interstitial space, there is always a time lag.
 When glucose is changing quickly, the two readings will differ.

 Optional calibration lets you enter a finger-prick reading to nudge the CGM back towards blood glucose.
-This can be useful when there is a consistent gap between the sensor and a reliable finger-prick result, or there is a false low or high alarm despite the CGM reading being accurate.
+This can be useful when there is a consistent gap between the sensor and a reliable finger-prick result, or when there is a false low or high alarm despite the CGM reading being accurate.

 - You use an ISO-standard blood glucose meter with strong accuracy performance.